Practicing self-care ideas and strategies for better physical and mental health can be started anytime and there are plenty of free ways to do it.

 It’s not always easy, but having compassion for ourselves is vitally important.
 We are only human after all, and letting go of our mistakes and regrets can help reduce much of the fear and worry we find ourselves living with on a daily basis.

-3. Social and Spiritual Self Care
+3. Social and Spiritual Self-Care

-5 Self Care Ideas to Improve Wellbeing
+5 Self Care Ideas to Boost the Way We Feel

 1. Restful and Regular Sleep